 We searched 13 electronic databases including the Cochrane Central Register of Controlled Trials for randomised controlled trials assessing the efficacy of Centella asiatica for CVI.
-Two review authors independently selected studies, assessed the risks of bias of included studies and extracted data.
-The treatment effects of similar studies were pooled whenever appropriate.
-Eight studies met the inclusion criteria.
 The pooling of data of similar studies showed that it significantly improved microcirculatory parameters such as transcutaneous partial pressure of CO2 and O2, rate of ankle swelling and venoarteriolar response.
 Three out of the eight studies did not provide quantitative data.
 However, these studies reported that patients treated with Centella asiatica showed significant improvement in CVI signs such as leg heaviness, pain and oedema.
 Our results show that Centella asiatica may be beneficial for improving signs and symptoms of CVI but this conclusion needs to be interpreted with caution as most of the studies were characterised by inadequate reporting and thus had unclear risks of bias, which may threaten the validity of the conclusions.

 Total triterpenic fraction of Centella

 asiatica in chronic venous insufficiency and in high-perfusion microangiopathy.